kanaria69/Mainecoco/README.md

-## What did the judge say to the dentist?
-Do you swear to pull the tooth, the whole tooth and nothing but the tooth?
+## If you’re struggling to think of what to get someone for Christmas.
+Get them a fridge and watch their face light up when they open it.